Create A Pollinator’s Paradise

 Waterwise Plant Selection Database – http://publicserver2.sjrwmd.com/waterwise/search.jsp

 About UF/IFAS Extension: UF/IFAS Extension serves as a source of non-biased, research-based information for the residents, businesses, and communities of Florida, providing educational materials and programs for adults and youth.
-We proudly “provide solutions for your life.”
+We bring UF to you.

 (Not in Pasco County?
 Not a problem!
 Click here to find your local UF/IFAS Extension office!)